hamidlaga/SRNF/readme.md

 You may need more if you are dealing with high resolution surfaces.

+## Sample surfaces
+The folder sample_surfaces include exaamples of spherically-parameterized surfaces using this [code](https://github.com/hamidlaga/SphericalParameterization).

 ## Licence and Copyright
 Please refer to the file LICENSE.